Skip to content

 // Getting parameter by label

-Object parameter = botExecution.getParams().get("<PARAMETER_LABEL>");
+Object parameter1 = botExecution.getParams().get("<PARAMETER_LABEL1>");

 ...

-// Getting the arguments passed by Runner
+// Getting parameters passed by the Runner

 const args = process.argv.slice(2)